 The new Ring Stick Up Cam is the kind of upgrade we like.
 It has all of the same great features of its predecessor, like 1080p HD video, two-way talk, and real-time notifications.
 The best part?
 It's 30% cheaper than before, making it even more accessible for everyone.

-If you don't intend to use many cameras — or if you absolutely need 24/7 recording — the Nest Cam Outdoor can make sense, but Nest Aware can get expensive, especially once you start paying for it on multiple cameras.
+If you don't intend to use many cameras — or if you need 24/7 recording — the Nest Cam Outdoor can make sense.
+Still, the camera itself and the Nest Aware subscription are significantly more expensive than Ring's offerings.

 We may earn a commission for purchases using our links.
 Learn more.